AlJazari1440/DoDo_ws/README.md

 DoDo Autonmous crop sprayer demo https://youtu.be/9pp_zGtAmGk

-Data set testing demo https://youtu.be/tlmTV2QY2gE

  _________________________________
  __________________________________

- For the computer vision algorithm:
+ For the Computer Vision algorithm:

+ Data set testing demo https://youtu.be/tlmTV2QY2gE

 The algorithm implemented in the node crop_row_publisher in the source file """"""crop_row_follower/src/crop_row_publisher_2.py"""""", this node subscibes to the /camera/rgb/image_raw topic , then has the image_callback function which utilizes the process_image function.
 The process_image function converts the image to gray scale then skeltonize the image and extract the lines.
 After this the intesections with the image borders are calculated and publishing to the /roi topic.